ahc80/VLSI-FUN/README.md

 - Confirm with saab that we only have to implement the conditional sum adder

 ## Question 2
+- Understand what a CLA is

 ## Question 3
+- Implement and test a Carry Save Adder
+- The problem states: Need to add 10 numbers and each of the numbers are 8 bits
+    - The CSA reduces multiple numbers into two numbers: one for the sum and one for the carry
+    - The addition of the 10 numbers are broken down into stages and we need to find those stages.
+        - To add 10 numbers using CSA (since three inputs) there should be a total of 4 stages
+            - After stage 1: Reduce 10 inputs to 7.
+            - After stage 2: Reduce 7 inputs to 5.
+            - After stage 3: Reduce 5 inputs to 3.
+            - After stage 4: Reduce 3 inputs to 2
+            - Then a final full adder needed here.
+-

 ## Question 4